vain/pdfPres/README.md

 head"-layout: One window shows the previous, current and next slides while another window only shows the current slide.
-That additional window can be moved to an external screen (such as a beamer) -- use your window manager to set this window to fullscreen.
+That additional window can be moved to an external screen (such as a beamer) -- use your window manager to set this window to fullscreen (or press [f]).
 Thus, you can present your slides on a beamer while keeping an eye on what's coming up next.

+Keeping an eye on the time during your presentations is now possible with a timer.

 Optionally, an external program can be attached via a pipe.
 The number of the slide which is currently shown will be written to that pipe.
 So,